 Proverbs 8:34 / Ecclesiastes 5:1 / Luke 8:15 / James 1:19

 Day 17- Don't fool yourself.
 Yes, you may be skimming a few verses each day.
 Yes, you may be sitting in a pew on Sunday. yes, you may even be attending a Bible study.
 But if your life isn't changing and growing to be more like Jesus, then the effects of God's word are not in operation for your life.
-You could be just like the Jewish people when Isaiah and Jeremiah prophesied.
+You could be just like the Jewish people that Isaiah and Jeremiah prophesied about.